Home / Health & Wellness Articles / Mental Health / Mental Health Benefits of Pet Ownership

 Mental Health Benefits of Pet Ownership

 After a bad day at school or work, many people look forward to being home with someone or something they love.
-Coming home to a beloved pet can be truly comforting.
-Cats, dogs…a multitude of animals are often considered best friends—they are loyal, loving and can often sense when their human is feeling a little low.
+Coming home to a beloved pet can be truly comforting, they are loyal, loving, and can often sense when their human is feeling a little low.

 Studies show that pets can make us happier by lowering blood pressure and releasing the “happy hormones” known as oxytocin, dopamine, and serotonin.

-“Having a pet also makes people feel less lonely,” says Lynda Killoran, therapist at Centerstone.
-“For those who struggle with sadness or addiction, it can help them be less likely to relapse or have depressive episodes.
+“Having a pet also makes people feel less lonely,” says Lynda Killoran, Therapist at Centerstone.
+“For those who struggle with sadness or addiction, it can help them be less likely to return to use or have depressive episodes.
 Pets often give them a sense of purpose and connection.”

 On the other hand, it’s important to remember that pet ownership requires commitment and costs.
-If you go out of town a lot, or you have a family member with pet allergies, and your budget can’t withstand the extra food, veterinary bills or occasional chewed-up furniture, there are other ways to enjoy pets.
-You can volunteer at a local animal shelter, have fun with friends and family at an animal café or even temporarily pet-sit or foster an animal to see if you might want that!
+If you go out of town a lot, or you have a family member with pet allergies, and your budget can’t withstand the extra food, veterinary bills, or occasional chewed-up furniture, there are other ways to enjoy pets.
+You can volunteer at a local animal shelter, have fun with friends and family at an animal café, pet-sit, even or foster an animal!

 If you are considering owning a pet, here are some benefits that our favorite furry friends might provide to you: